By PPMAG | May 31, 2017

 Plenaries

 Use the larger planning committee, as well as the LAC, to brainstorm ideas for plenary speakers.
 This is helpful to do over the fall of the year prior to the conference.
 Identify a Plenary Coordinator (this can be one of the co-chairs) as this is an important role.
-The plenary speakers usually come from the region and the LAC can help recruiting them.
+The plenary speakers usually come from the region and the LAC can help recruit them.
 Speakers should be finalized before notifications go out to session speakers.
-Past conferences have generally had two or three plenary speakers.
+Recent past conferences have generally had two plenary speakers.
+While three plenary speakers were often present in the past, a reduction to two allowed for more opportunities for other activities.
 Program co-chairs get to choose the number in consultation with the LAC.

 Coordinator Roles

-Recruit and coordinate other chairs for workshops, PKs, posters, sessions, paper competition, review and sorting, and plenary speakers (optional).
-Determine a means for the conference committee to connect (Google Group, Slack channel, Basecamp, etc.).
+Recruit and coordinate other coordinators for workshops, lightning talks, posters, sessions, paper competition, review, and plenary speakers (optional).
+Determine means for the conference committee to connect (Google Group, Slack channel, etc.).

 OpenConf Software Set-Up